gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Intervals/README.md

 ## Interval Operations

-The real power of intervals comes when you need to perform certain operations on intervals:
+The real power of intervals comes when you need to perform certain operations on them:

 ``` C#
 // Adults are people of 18 years or older